 Women Have Unique Issues and Needs

 Women are more likely to have experienced physical or sexual abuse than men, and commonly present their addiction with a dual diagnosis.
 Women who are mothers trapped in their addiction bring a special set of frustration and problems to their treatment.
 The women in treatment and rehab programs at The Rose understand this as many of them are mothers in recovery themselves.

 Women in treatment (and after treatment) are often at greater risk of relapse than men for a variety of reasons.
 Women also relapse for different reasons than men do.
 Our experience has shown that women are more likely to relapse as a result of interpersonal problems, and are also less likely to relapse when they are alone.
 Because women tend to obtain more social support from friends than do men, they may find themselves more often in situations in which they feel pressured into substance use due to peer interaction.
 Also, relapse risk is exacerbated when women are in the regular presence of a romantic partner.

 The Rose is a Place for Women to Find Serenity

-For all of the above reasons, The Rose was designed as a nice, clean, and private drug rehab facility for women to build a foundation toward a lifelong program of recovery.
-Contact our helpful treatment center admissions team to have all of your questions answered and to begin an assessment of you or your loved one’s drug or alcohol abuse.
-This important step will ultimately lead to the caring and effective help that you or your loved one deserve.
+For all of the above reasons, The Rose of Newport Beach was designed as a nice, clean, and private drug rehab facility for women to build a foundation toward a lifelong program of recovery.
+Contact our helpful treatment and rehab center admissions team to have all of your questions answered and to begin an assessment of you or your loved one’s drug or alcohol abuse.
+This important step will ultimately lead to the caring and effective program that you or your loved one deserve.